FRAFFEL/Terms-and-Conditions/README.md

 In no event shall FRAFFEL ADS, nor any of its officers, directors and employees, shall be held liable for anything arising out of or in any way connected with your use of this Website whether such liability is under contract.
 FRAFFEL ADS, including its officers, directors and employees shall not be held liable for any indirect, consequential or special liability arising out of or in any way related to your use of this Website.

 Variation of Terms
-FRAFFEL ADS is permitted to revise these Terms at any time as it sees fit, and by using this Website you are expected to review these Terms on a regular basis.
+FRAFFEL ADS is permitted to revise these Terms at any time as it sees fit, and by using this Website / file(s) you are expected to review these Terms on a regular basis.

 Entire Agreement
 These Terms constitute the entire agreement between FRAFFEL ADS and you in relation to your use of this Website, and supersede all prior agreements and understandings.

+By using this site and/or file(s) you agree to the above terms.

 # PRIVACY POLICY